OFALOFAL/HeightMapAlgoritm/README.md

 # HeightMapAlgoritm
 Algoritm that generates mountain using glfw.

-Add glm and glfw-3.3.8 libraries to the library folder
+Add glm, glad, stb, glfw-3.3.8 libraries to the library folder (in the future i'll link them to folder)

 To start program:
 	Go to cmake-build-debug and click on HeightMapAlgoritm.exe